evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 Now we can generate a `.bam` file.
 A `.bam` formatted file is a binary version of the `.sam` file.

-`samtools view -bt reference_genome -o data.bam data.sam`
+`samtools view -bt reference_genome data.sam -o data.bam`

 Sort the `.bam` file: